Contributed By Czyżewscy Kancelaria Adwokacka

 The Act on Information System in Healthcare imposes an obligation on providers of healthcare services to record patients' medical documentation as Electronic Health Records (EHR), which in particular consist of:

-Health-related data is considered to be a special category of personal data under GDPR and so it is subject to stricter regulations – please see in particular Article 9 of the GDPR.
+Health-related data is considered to be a special category of personal data under the GDPR and so it is subject to stricter regulations – please see in particular Article 9 of the GDPR.

 Patents in Poland are regulated by the Act of 30 June 2000 Industrial Property Law (the IPL) and the Regulation of the President of the Council of Ministers of 17 September 2001 on the filing and processing of patent and utility model applications.